dannsam/xenko-docs/manual/graphics/low-level-api/pipeline-state.md

 pipelineStateDescription.BlendState = blendStateDescription;
 ```

-The blend factor is not part of the @'SiliconStudio.Xenko.Graphics.PipelineState' and is set using @'SiliconStudio.Xenko.Graphics.CommandList.SetBlendFactor'.
+The blend factor is not part of the @'SiliconStudio.Xenko.Graphics.PipelineState' and is set using @'SiliconStudio.Xenko.Graphics.CommandList.SetBlendFactor(SiliconStudio.Core.Mathematics.Color4)'.

 **Code:** Setting the blend factor